Loading ... Please wait.

-New content on the Valuation of the In-Kind Contribution from the Host Government
+9. New content on the Valuation of the In-Kind Contribution from the Host Government, May 20th, 2015

 The General Management Support (GMS) fee Set Up and Collection section of the POPP has been revised to reflect the changes to GMS rates and GMS distribution, with a new link to the revised GMS calculator.
 Under the new guidance, offices should note that only "earn-as-you-go" method of GMS computation should be entered when setting up projects in the Atlas grants module.
 OFRM is working with OIST to reflect the GMS changes in Atlas and a separate communication will be issued when the setup is completed.

 7. Cost Recovery from Other Resources - (GMS), May 20th, 2015

 Revised Cost Recovery from Other Resources - GMS POPP content have been issued to operationalize the Harmonized Conceptual Funding Framework approved by the joint decision of the Executive Board of UNDP/UNFPA, UNICEF and UNWOMEN.
 The guidelines reflect the new GMS rates approved by UNDP's EB (EB decision 2013/9) effective 1/1/2014, and the new GMS distribution rates approved by UNDP's Executive Group in January 2015.
 The content details the Management Activities that should be funded from GMS income, and the transition required for non-Management Activities that were previously funded from GMS.
 The revised policy also highlights the key messages on Cost Recovery that offices need to understand and convey to UNDP's development partners.